agiledev-students-fall2022/final-project-team-stranger/CONTRIBUTING.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.

+Once ready to start working on the changes, please clone this repository via VS Code (for first time contributors).
+Pull changes made by other developers.
+Create a new branch for each issue.

 Please note we have a code of conduct, please follow it in all your interactions with the project.